Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

-\Fig{figstep} shows an example of a negative-parity step pulse, generated for the same set of motional-mode frequencies and Lamb-Dicke parameters as in the main text Fig.~4{\bf a}.
-Although \fig{figstep} shows the negative-parity pulse with the lowest peak-power requirement that we found in the detuning interval from $\mu_0/(2\pi)=2.2\,$MHz to $\mu_0/(2\pi)=2.6\,$MHz, we see that this pulse is about 10\% higher in peak power than the pulse shown in the main text Fig.~4{\bf a}.
+\Fig{figstep} shows an example of a negative-parity step pulse, generated for the same set of motional-mode frequencies and Lamb-Dicke parameters as in the main text Fig.~\ref{fig:AF}{\bf a}.
+Although \fig{figstep} shows the negative-parity pulse with the lowest peak-power requirement that we found in the detuning interval from $\mu_0/(2\pi)=2.2\,$MHz to $\mu_0/(2\pi)=2.6\,$MHz, we see that this pulse is about 10\% higher in peak power than the pulse shown in the main text Fig.~\ref{fig:AF}{\bf a}.
 This is expected, since fixed-detuning pulses lack the additional degrees of freedom that are associated with being able to modulate the detuning.
-However, in analogy to the main text Fig.~4{\bf a}, we see that the pulse tends to be relatively flat in amplitude, a feature we observed in all power-optimized pulses we generated in the course of numerous simulations.
+However, in analogy to the main text Fig.~\ref{fig:AF}{\bf a}, we see that the pulse tends to be relatively flat in amplitude, a feature we observed in all power-optimized pulses we generated in the course of numerous simulations.

-There are several reasons why step pulses should be replaced with the pulses obtained, for instance, in Section S4.
-In our opinion the two leading reasons are (i) amplitude-, frequency-, and phase-modulated pulses have lower power requirement as seen when comparing the main text Fig.~4{\bf a} and \fig{figstep} and (ii) in contrast to the sharp transitions in power levels characteristic for step pulses, amplitude-, frequency-, and phase-modulated pulses have a smooth pulse envelope, which eliminates ringing and the Gibbs phenomenon \cite{Gibbs} that accompanies sudden changes in power levels.
+There are several reasons why step pulses should be replaced with AMFM pulses.
+In our opinion the two leading reasons are (i) amplitude-, frequency-, and phase-modulated pulses have lower power requirement as seen when comparing the main text Fig.~\ref{fig:AF}{\bf a} and \fig{figstep} and (ii) in contrast to the sharp transitions in power levels characteristic for step pulses, amplitude-, frequency-, and phase-modulated pulses have a smooth pulse envelope, which eliminates ringing and the Gibbs phenomenon \cite{Gibbs} that accompanies sudden changes in power levels.

-In contrast to the straightforward construction of our amplitude-, frequency-, and phase-modulated pulses, finding the optimal pulse for step pulses requires a search in the 4D parameter space consisting of the number of segments, $N_{\rm seg}$, the detuning $\mu_0$, the integer $K$, and the parity $(\pm)$ of the pulse.
-While $N_{\rm seg}$ is discrete, and we found that good convergence is already achieved with relatively few segments, in terms of parity there are only two cases to check, and, if $\tau$ is pre-specified to a certain value, say, $\tau=300\,\mu{\rm s}\pm 1\,\mu{\rm s}$, the range of $K$ that falls into this interval is not large, and, moreover, $K$ is discrete, searching for the optimal detuning $\mu_0$ requires considerable computational overhead that is avoided using our ``single-shot'' approach detailed in Section S4.
+In contrast to the straightforward construction of our amplitude-, frequency-, and phase-modulated pulses, finding the optimal pulse for step pulses requires a search in the 4D parameter space consisting of the number of segments, $N_{\rm seg}$, the detuning $\mu_0$, the integer $J$, and the parity $(\pm)$ of the pulse.
+While $N_{\rm seg}$ is discrete, and we found that good convergence is already achieved with relatively few segments, in terms of parity there are only two cases to check, and, if $\tau$ is pre-specified to a certain value, say, $\tau=300\,\mu{\rm s}\pm 1\,\mu{\rm s}$, the range of $J$ that falls into this interval is not large, and, moreover, $J$ is discrete, searching for the optimal detuning $\mu_0$ requires considerable computational overhead that is avoided using our ``single-shot'' AMFM approach.

 Concluding this subsection, we can say that our new linear algorithm is certainly general enough to encompass the important class of step pulses.
 Thus, if such pulses are required to run, e.g., existing quantum computers with existing controller hardware which requires step pulses as input, our method can be used to generate these pulses efficiently and directly.